 This is a perfect, healthy weeknight dinner as it takes only one pot and can be made start to finish in 20 minutes.

 But in Brazil a moqueca is meant to be shared with friends and family.
 If you want to make it a special dinner serve it with traditional accompaniments: white rice and toasted manioc flour (farofa).
 A cold pilsner beer or caipirinha cocktail always make for a great pairing.

-Disclosure: This was a paid partnership with Grace Foods Canada who invited us to create a recipe using their Organic and Natural Coconut Products.
-We’ve used their products in the past and are happy to use them for the Brazilian shrimp soup.
+Disclosure: This was a paid partnership with Grace Foods Canada.
+They invited me to create a recipe using their Organic and Natural Coconut Products.
+I’ve used their products in the past and am happy to use them for the Brazilian shrimp soup.
 You can also find Grace Foods Canada on Facebook, Twitter and Instagram.